jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 Sam called the Puma Kingdom and milliseconds later a voice responded back, "Hello?"

-> 23: Technical Slide: Shrink Illustration 11.
-Place 3-way TCP handshake
+> 21: Technical Slide: 3-way TCP handshake for Sam and Puma Kingdom.
->     diagram above.
-Highlight SYN packet from Sam.

 "Hello, this is Sam Sync of KPS, I would like to schedule a delivery.
 We are ready to **synchronize** a connection with you."

-> 24: Technical Slide: Highlight ACK-SYN from Puma Kingdom with window size set.
+> 22: Technical Slide: Highlight ACK-SYN from Puma Kingdom with window size set.

 "One moment please… OK, we acknowledge your delivery request and are ready to synchronize as well.
 However, our receiving department is a little backed up at the moment.
 To prevent any issues with this delivery, we need you to keep your window size to one package please."

-> 25: Technical Slide: Highlight ACK from Sam.
+> 23: Technical Slide: Highlight ACK from Sam.

 "Roger that.
 We acknowledge your reply and window size request.
 We will have the delivery over there shortly."